LCOGT/devenv-k8s/README.md

 ```

 Next time you do `devenv shell`, it will install all packages listed in [devenv](devenv.nix)
-in addition to any project specific.
+in addition to any project specific ones.